ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Registration of "date" Problem Type {#iana-problem-date}

-IANA has added a new entry in the "HTTP Problem Type" registry established by
+IANA has added a new entry in the "HTTP Problem Types" registry established by
 {{!PROBLEM}}.

 Type URI: